gnujesus/aethers-not-found-blog/content/posts/complaints-on-hugo.md

-Welcome to the first post of my blog, aethers-vi, in which I will talk about the different complaints and problems I've been having working with Hugo along with Github Pages for the past 3 days, as well as explain some of the solutions if found useful for the problem I was having.
-I'll tell you in advance, it's been hell for me.
+Welcome to the first post of my blog, aethers-vi, in which I will talk about the different complaints and problems I've been having working with Hugo along with Github Pages for the past 3 days, as well as explain some of the solutions I found useful for the problem I was having.
+I'll tell you in advance, it's been hell.

 # Problems